 The ‘noon’ meal – Zmittag

-What is special about Swiss Zmittag then?
-In Switzerland, the time between 12pm and 1pm is dedicated to rest and relaxation.
-Any kind of loud noise is not allowed during this time.
+Zmittag is the Swiss-German word for lunch and is a short form of ‘zu Mittag’, which means ‘at noon’.
+As the term suggests, this is eaten at midday in Switzerland.
+In fact, the time between 12:00 and 13:00 is generally dedicated to rest and relaxation in Switzerland.
+Therefore, any kind of loud noise is not allowed during this time.
 Lawn mowing and drilling holes in the wall are frowned upon.
 Some people even consider it rude to call someone on the phone during this hour, even if mobile phones have changed this quite a bit.

 The ‘at four’ meal – Zvieri

 Zvieri literally translates to ‘at four’ and refers to a small meal that is eaten around 16:00.
 The unofficial time ranges between 15:00 and 17:00, and if a meal is eaten before 14:00 or after 18:00, it is considered to be lunch or dinner, respectively.
 Much like Znüni, Zvieri is more a snack than an actual full meal and usually consists of cold foods such as fruits, a small sandwich, or a pastry.

-In summertime, ice-cream is a popular Zvieri treat.
-Other summer Zvieri favorites are the typical Swiss summer fruits like grapes, strawberries, cherries, or apricots.
-If it’s hot, people tend to skip coffee and go for a cold drink like juice or soda.
+In summertime, ice-cream and fruits such as grapes, strawberries, cherries, and apricots are popular Zvieri treats.
+And if the weather is hot, then people tend to skip coffee and opt for a cold drink like juice or soda instead.

-During the colder months a hot beverage, like tea or coffee, is almost a must for every Zvieri break.
-It is usually accompanied by winter snacks like mandarins, peanuts, or a cookie.
+During the colder months, on the other hand, a hot beverage like tea or coffee is a must for every Zvieri break.
+This is usually accompanied by a winter snack such as mandarins, peanuts, or a cookie.

 The night meal – Znacht

-Znacht comes from the German ‘zu Nacht’, which basically means ‘at night’.
-A typical eating habit in Switzerland is to have dinner at the beginning of the night from 6pm to 7pm.
-Only during winter nights do dinners start before the usual time.
-During the long days of summer Znacht is often eaten on the balcony or on the patio to enjoy the warmth and light of Swiss summer evenings.
+Znacht comes from the German term ‘zu Nacht’, which basically means ‘at night’.
+During the colder winter nights, Swiss people typically enjoy dinner at the beginning of the evening from 18:00 to 19:00.
+During the long days of summer, however, they tend to eat it on the balcony or patio to enjoy the warmth and light of the evening.